ChristopherRWilliams/Oliktok_Point_KAZR_spectra/README.md

 - /raw_netCDF 		- raw spectra in netCDF format (downloaded from ARM archive)
 - /temp	- temporary files are stored and then deleted after processing each day

+Note that these directory structures use the Windows forward slash ‘/’ notation.
+Before running this code in the linux environment, the slashes need to be converted to backward slashes ‘\’.

 # Processing Files

 All processing files are written in Matlab and are in the directory: